dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 ### 1.3 - Possible New categories

 I was toying with the idea of starting a new collection of content on using gcc to compile simple programs written in C, in fact I have wrote a post on [using the gcc command when it comes to my catalog of content on Linux](/2020/11/17/linux-gcc/).
 However learning a whole new language is not something that will happen over night, and also there is a whole lot to learn when it comes to a language like C compared to the hight level languages that I am used to such as javaScript, python, and bash.
+If I do start that though this year maybe I can quickly get together some ten to twenty posts on this topic though as long as I stick to very simple programs examples that do not go that far beyond that of hello world, which would imply that they should not be too time consuming to accomplish.

 ### 1.4 - At least a few new posts on lodash